 The well-being of all of our pupils is of the utmost importance to us.
-All staff provide daily pastoral support, which is overseen by the House Parents and the Deputy Head (Pastoral), Mr Gordon Opie.
-The Head of Boarding, Miss Angie Wright, and the School Chaplain, Revd David Hull, are also on hand to support our pupils, whatever their needs.
+All staff provide daily pastoral support, which is overseen by the House Parents and the Assistant Head Pastoral, Mr Jamie Matthews.
+The Head of Boarding, Miss Angie Wright, and the School Chaplain, Revd Mike Wilkinson, are also on hand to support our pupils, whatever their needs.

 Concern for every pupil is fundamental to what we do at Kingswood.
 Our objective is to ensure that all of our students have the opportunity to fulfil their potential, be it through the academic, artistic, sporting or extra-curricular activities on offer.

 We also educate pupils at Kingswood about a variety of topics, such as online safety, sex education, drugs and alcohol awareness, and eating disorders, both through PSHCE (Personal, Social, Health and Citizenship Education) lessons and through tutorials and assemblies.

 The House system is at the heart of our pastoral support structure.
 There are seven Houses, each run by an experienced Housemaster or Housemistress who is supported by a Deputy and a team of tutors.
 The tutors, who take direct responsibility for individual boarding and day pupils at the School, are the first point of contact for parents.
 Each student attends regular target setting and review meetings, and communication with home is very much a part of this process as appropriate.